harsha148/harsha148/README.md

 # Hi there, I'm Sai Harsha 👋

-🎓 I'm a Master's student in Computer Science at Rutgers University with 2+ years of prior industry experience.
+🎓 I'm a Master's student in Computer Science at Rutgers University with 3 years of prior industry experience as a Software Engineer.
 💡 Passionate about backend systems, cloud computing, and AI-driven solutions.
 🚀 I enjoy building scalable software systems, experimenting with intelligent automation, and turning ideas into impactful projects.